dprabin25/Sample_Tree/README.md

 The folder will contain

--All output files
+- All output files

--target.txt you used
+- target.txt you used

--log.txt with details about the run in Run1 inside FolderName.
+- log.txt with details about the run in Run1 inside FolderName.

 3. If you use the same FolderName for subsequent runs, it will create sequential run folders: Run1, Run2, Run3, etc.